right back where we started

 In a market-positive scenario, rate cuts are deployed proactively before growth has turned negative, creating a fabled “soft landing” that supports corporate earnings and creates a broadening stock market rally accompanied by a low and stable VIX index and a steep VIX futures curve that keeps TCM portfolios in their most pro-beta postures.

-In this scenario, bullish signals from the VIX keep hedging expense low and index exposure high for Risk-Managed Indexing portfolios, while Alpha Seeker looks to the same playbook that produced its market-beating return in 2017’s record-low VIX environment.
+In this scenario, bullish signals from the VIX should help to keep hedging expense low and index exposure high for Risk-Managed Indexing portfolios, while Alpha Seeker would likely look to the same playbook that produced its market-beating return in 2017’s record-low VIX environment.

 Negative Scenario: Recessionary Cuts